-In Year 9 activities include extended Outdoor Education experiences and opportunities for service and involvement in communitybased activities.
+In Year 9, activities include extended Outdoor Education experiences and opportunities for students to build resilience skills through a series of coordinated learning experiences.

 In Year 10, there is a focus on participating in activities which promote mental and physical well-being, which include taking action and being strong in service.
 Pathways planning is undertaken, with students supported to make thoughtful and well-informed decisions about their future directions.